MultiplicityFoundation/R.A.I.N./README.md

 ## Mission

-Vers3Dynamics R.A.I.N.
-Lab is an R&D platform for non-linear wave interactions and bio-acoustic phenomena.
+The R.A.I.N.
+Lab🐙 is an R&D lab for non-linear wave interactions and bio-acoustic experiments.

 The system combines: